TrustyJAID/Trusty-cogs-archive/README.md

 **Works in Progress**
 *These Cogs are a work in progress and have limited to no functionality at the moment.
 Feel free to leave ideas or suggestions!*

+>Anime - A cog that gets what current anime episodes are airing and posts them on discord when they start airing.

 >Halo - Cogs for accessing information from the Halo video games API systems.